benlue/sql-soar/README.md

     FROM Person
     WHERE age >= 18;

+**soar** will match the input query with the filter section of a SQL expression.

-"Well, that's nice but what's the befenit?" you may ask.
+"Well, that looks nice but what's the befenit?" you may ask.
 The magic is you can use the same SQL expression in update:

     var  cmd = {
             op: 'update',